dont-code/ng-xtend/README.md

 Whenever encountering a certain type, ng-xtend will look for the right plugin, select the right component, and call it with the proper context.
 This happens without the host knowing the plugin.

-The host only provides xtend-points in their application, like "here you can display buttons of all actions of this 'type'", or "here I need the user to enter this 'type', please find the right plugin".
+The host only needs to provide xt-render points in their application, like "here you can display buttons of all actions of this 'type'", or "here I need the user to enter this 'type', please find the right plugin".

-As well, plugins will be able to alter the application menus and some other customizations.
+As well, plugins will be able to alter the application menus and other customizations.

 ## What is the roadmap ?

 - [x] Insertion of simple component dynamically
 - [x] Registry of plugins
-- [x] Easier support for complex components
+- [x] General support for complex components and lists
+- [ ] Strong type support
 - [ ] Dynamic loading of plugins
 - [ ] v1 !
 - [ ] Enhanced component selection criteria (xt-type, context)